 3.8.
-Core-Asset Overview
+Asset Overview

-The Town of Prescott's core-infrastructure is composed of a road network, bridge structure, water network, sanitary network, and storm network.
-The following figures represents the total replacement value of the Town's core assets.
+The Town of Prescott's infrastructure is composed of two categories, core and non-core.
+The core assets include road network, bridge structure, water network, sanitary network, and storm network.
+The non-core assets including buildings and facilities, vehicles and equipment, and land improvements.
+The following figures represents the total replacement value of the Town's assets.

 3.9.
-Overview of Total Replacement Cost of Town's Core Assets
+Overview of Total Replacement Cost of Town's Assets

-This version of the Town's Asset Management Plan focuses on the core asset categories: road network, bridges, water network, sanitary network, and storm network.
-The Town owns core assets totaling a replacement value of approximately \$180M.
-The breakdown of these assets by core asset category is as follows:
+This version of the Town's Asset Management includes all asset categories: road network, bridges, water network, sanitary network, and storm network, buildings and facilities, vehicles and equipment, and land improvements.
+The Town owns assets with a total replacement value of approximately \$294M.
+The breakdown of these assets by category is as follows:

-Figure 1 - Town's Total Core Infrastructure Replacement Value
+Figure 1 - Town's Total Asset Replacement Value

-The following sections provide supporting information for the condition of the core assets, based on the grading scale presented in Section 4.4, and summarized in the following figure.
+The following sections provide supporting information for the condition of all assets, based on the grading scale presented in Section 3.5, and summarized in the following figure.

-Figure 2 - Town's Core Infrastructure Consolidated Condition
+Figure 2 - Town's Infrastructure Consolidated Condition